weilingx46/workshop-vuejs-ws/README.md

 {{ message }}
 ```

-inside our HTMl (this is called mustache syntax).
+inside our HTML (this is called mustache syntax).
 So now that we know how to add data,
 let's add what we need for our punching bag.
 We need a property to tell us the
 punching bag's "health" and when it's ready to burst.